caltemose/followmystomach.com/content/travel/guide/getting-started.md

 ## Tools & Packing

 How you pack can have a huge impact on how much you enjoy your trip.
-I discuss those details from an overall traveling perspective elsewhere [link] but my suggestions can be simply summarized by saying do not pack more than you need.
+Do not pack more than you need.
 Lighter luggage is always better.
+I cannot stress this enough.

 {{<figure src="/img/travel/guide/getting-started/gear-2016-trip-1480.jpg" alt="Gear for 5-week trip" title="My gear for a 5-week trip" link="/img/travel/guide/getting-started/gear-2016-trip-1480.jpg" caption="This is the gear I packed for a 5-week trip to Italy.
 My grocery bag is that orange bag in the top left.
 The only gear not shown are my laptop and some toiletries." >}}

 If you are taking a very long trip (several months or more), you may want to consider bringing a chef's knife.
 Rarely will you find suitable knives in rental apartments.
-That said, the only time I carried tools like these was when traveling for the better part of a year and even then, I bought the chef's knife and cheese grater at our first location of the trip.
+That said, you're best off carrying no kitchen gear unless your trip is quite long.

-If your trip is shorter, there's no reason to carry these things.
-However, you would be wise to carry a simple bag for groceries as it will come in handy at markets and at grocery stores.
-I've visited several countries where it was common for grocery stores to charge for plastic bags and the majority of shoppers carried their own.
-This bag will come in handy for many other things as well so it's well worth bringing.
+The one thing I suggest bringing is useful in many ways: a simple bag for groceries will come in handy at markets, at grocery stores and in various other situations.
 I use mine on day trips and on the flight for the things I want with me in my seat.
 If you are traveling with companions, I'd suggest bringing one of these bags per person.
 I find two bags useful when shopping at stores or markets.

 *Add photo for example*

-If you are taking trip for several months, some extra space in your backpack/luggage is useful for carrying perishables from one location to another.
+If you are taking a trip for several months, some extra space in your backpack/luggage is useful for carrying perishables from one location to another.
 I wouldn't suggest you do this often but in a pinch, it is useful, especially if you have some leftover durable (not soft) vegetables and you're trying to be thrifty and not waste food.
 Normally I try to avoid this in favor of keeping my luggage light and to avoid damaging perishables but at times it can be helpful.

-## Next

-The next page in this series explains [what to do when you arrive at your travel destination](../arrival).
+{{< next-link "What to do when you arrive at your travel destination" "../arrival" >}}

 {{< travel-guide-menu getting-started=1 >}}